icure/medtech-docs/cockpit/how-to/5_how-to-manage-apps.md

 ## Transfer ownership of a solution

-iCure offers you the flexibility to transfer ownership of your solution to another environment seamlessly.
+Cardinal offers you the flexibility to transfer ownership of your solution to another environment seamlessly.
 This feature enables you to relocate your solution to a new environment while ensuring the safety of all your critical data, including databases, Health Care Providers (HCP), patient information, devices, and more.

 ![Transfer solution option](./img/solution-interactions/transfer-solution-option.png)